cyber-leah/grc-portfolio/roadmap-to-GRC-analyst/Roadmap.md

 # 🎯 Road to GRC Analyst – Security Compliance & Risk Focus

 Hi!
 If you missed it earlier, I'm Leah, a cybersecurity student on a mission to become a GRC Analyst with a strong foundation in security compliance, audit readiness, and IT risk management.
 This repo documents my learning journey, projects, and roadmap toward qualifying for entry-level roles in Governance, Risk, and Compliance (GRC).
+The destination for this roadmap is about 2-3 years.
+See you there!

 ---